Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 Three small actions before you leave the day-care facility protect you for the next decade.

 - Get the implant card and warranty document in writing.
-Brand, model, lot number, serial, and warranty terms should all be on a physical card — photograph it on your phone.
+Brand, model, lot number, serial, and warranty terms should all be on a physical card, so photograph it on your phone.
 If a clinic does not produce one, that is a real flag.

 - Know what is and is not covered.
 Lifetime rupture replacement is the baseline; financial assistance for revision, capsular contracture, late seroma, and BIA-ALCL coverage all vary.
 The warranty document is the authoritative source.

-When breast cancer screening starts — typically from age 40, sometimes earlier with family history — the radiology team needs to know the brand and implant location.
+When breast cancer screening starts, typically from age 40 and sometimes earlier with family history, the radiology team needs to know the brand and implant location.
 The mammograms with breast implants in India guide covers what changes in practical terms.

 What matters more than which brand you pick

-A point I find myself making at consultation more than any other: brand is a real input but it is rarely the deciding input.
+The point that comes up at consultation more than any other: brand is a real input, but it is rarely the deciding input.

-The pocket placement — subglandular, dual-plane, or full submuscular — affects look, capsular contracture rate, and recovery more than brand does.
+The pocket placement (subglandular, dual-plane, or full submuscular) affects look, capsular contracture rate, and recovery more than brand does.
 Profile and size determine whether the implant fits the chest width or sits awkwardly on it.
 The surgeon’s experience with the specific brand matters more than the manufacturer’s brochure.
-The contracture-reduction protocol in theatre — no-touch insertion with a Keller funnel, antibiotic pocket irrigation, glove change before implant handling — affects long-term outcomes at least as much as implant choice.
+The contracture-reduction protocol in theatre, covering no-touch insertion with a Keller funnel, antibiotic pocket irrigation, and a glove change before implant handling, affects long-term outcomes at least as much as implant choice.

 If you find yourself wondering whether the right answer is “no implant at all,” the breast size myths and facts guide is the honest counterweight to the pressure-to-do-something marketing online.